Polynomial bounds for the Chowla Cosine Problem: Polynomial bounds for the Chowla cosine problem

 Note that both factors in the integrand are nonnegative functions; that the first term is nonnegative follows by the assumption that $|P_1|\leqslant P_2+L$.
 Using the observation \eqref{eq:absoconv} that $|\hat{1}_{B}(x)|\leqslant (h*h)(x)$ therefore allows us to get the upper bound

-For the contribution of first term in \eqref{eq:topolyboundextra}, which we call $T_1$, we may use Parseval and the second assumption in \eqref{eq:P_jcoef} that $|\widehat{P_2}(m)|\leqslant 1$ for all $m$ to obtain the bound where the inequality holds because the terms $\hat{h}(m)^2$ are nonnegative as the Fourier coefficients $\hat{h}(m)$ are real, and the final equality is \eqref{eq:hparseval}.
-To bound the contribution of the the second term in \eqref{eq:topolyboundextra}, which we call $T_2$, we simply note that
+For the contribution of the first term in \eqref{eq:topolyboundextra}, which we call $T_1$, we may use Parseval and the second assumption in \eqref{eq:P_jcoef} that $|\widehat{P_2}(m)|\leqslant 1$ for all $m$ to obtain the bound where the final equality is \eqref{eq:hparseval}.
+To bound the contribution of the second term in \eqref{eq:topolyboundextra}, which we call $T_2$, we simply note that

 Finally, we may plug this estimate for $T_2$ and the estimate \eqref{eq:T_1} for $T_1$ into \eqref{eq:topolyboundextra}, showing that

 and hence, $L\geqslant c|B|/\lVert \hat{1}_B\rVert_1^2$. \end{proof}